guidance-guarantee-programme/pension_guidance/content/transfer_pension.en.md

 2. What is the ‘transfer value’ of my pension?
 If it’s the same as your pot value, it’s unlikely you’ll be charged a fee when you transfer.
 3. What fees will I have to pay?
 4. Will I lose the right to take out my money at a certain age?
 This is called a ‘protected pension age’.
-5. Will I lose any [special features](/en/pension-statements#special-features), eg a guaranteed annuity rate?
+5. Will I lose any [special features](/en/pension-statements#special-features), e.g. a guaranteed annuity rate?
 6. Will I lose the right to take a tax-free lump sum of more than 25% of my pension?
 This is called a ‘protected tax-free sum’.

 You then need to [shop around](/en/shop-around) for a new provider to transfer your pension to.